Showing posts with label internalisation. Show all posts

 Ordinary people, especially the low income workers, are the people who do the work that makes most of the real wealth in this system, largely through daily toil, and the wealth workers generate is extracted and accumulated, and withheld, often by force and structures of Power.
 We have direct evidence of this in recent times from an 1982 Cabinet Discussion Paper written post Falklands War, when the establishment was feeling particularly confident.

 The poor are a permanent (deliberately so) externalised cost of Wealth Extraction.
 Poverty and homelessness are both externalised costs of the Wealth Extraction.
-Resources are deliberately withheld from those who genuinely need them, as part of driving people into low paid work (to maximise profit taking) and destitution is maintained as a cultural whip..
+Resources are deliberately withheld from those who genuinely need them, as part of driving people into low paid work 'making low paid work seem more attractive' (to maximise profit taking) and destitution is intentionally and callously maintained as a cultural whip.

 The destruction of indigenous pre-conquest culture was an externalised cost of conquest.
 Conquest is always a business proposition, in that it requires massive investment and a demand for returns greater than the investment, in blood and treasure.